fcurella/python-packager/README.rst

 ``installed``
 ~~~~~~~~~~~~~

-Lists templates that are already been downloaded.
+Lists templates that have already been downloaded.

 ``remove``
 ~~~~~~~~~~